-Degree Requirements Associate of Arts Degree

-Associate of Arts (A.A.
+Degree Requirements Associate of Arts Associate of Arts (A.A.)

-1. A cumulative GPA of at least 2.0.

-- A minimum of 60 semester credit hours.
-Of these, the following must be taken in programs that meet Bethel residency requirements:

-a. at least 28 credits. - b.
+- 1. A cumulative GPA of at least 2.0. - 2.
+A minimum of 60 semester credit hours.
+Of these, the following must be taken in programs that meet Bethel residency requirements: - a. at least 28 credits. - b.
 SOCS110 for students in Transfer Level A. - c.
 Specific courses in a program may be required to be taken in residence. - 3.
-Completion of required courses, lower-division general education curriculum and electives, distributed as indicated. - Upon completion of requirements 1-3, participation in a commencement ceremony is expected.
+Completion of required courses, lower-division (100-200 level only) general education curriculum and electives, distributed as indicated. - 4.
+Upon completion of requirements 1-3, participation in a commencement ceremony is expected.
 The Application for Commencement must be submitted to the College of Adult & Professional Studies.